Suresh Raina: International career

-In October 2018, he was named in India C's squad for the 2018–19 Deodhar Trophy.

 In 2011, India toured West Indies after the World Cup with captain MS Dhoni rested and vice-captain Virender Sehwag injured.
 Gautam Gambhir was named the captain for the ODIs and T20's with Raina as his deputy.
 But due to injury, Gautam Gambhir was ruled out with Raina captaining with Harbhajan Singh as his deputy.
 During the 2014 Bangladesh series, he led his team to a 2–0 victory in the series.
 During the 2nd match of the series, India was all out for 105 runs while batting first.
 Suresh Raina and his team successfully defended the total of 105 runs, winning the match by 47 runs.

+In the 2015 Cricket World Cup league stage match vs Pakistan, Raina "blasted his way to 74 off 56 balls… that set the momentum for India’s impressive total of 300 for seven.”

+Raina returned to the Indian T20 international side in February 2018 on the back of his recent performance in domestic cricket particularly Syed Mushtaq Ali Trophy.
+He was named in the Indian T20I squad where India would face South Africa in three match T20I series.
+The series went well for him as he became the talk of the town as he smashed 43 runs off 27 balls to help India post a competitive total on board in the final T20I.
+Not just that, he also chipped in with the ball, returning with figures of 1/27 off his 3 overs and was rewarded with the Man of the Match award.

 Raina announced his retirement from all formats of international cricket on 15 August 2020, minutes after the retirement of Mahendra Singh Dhoni.
 On Instagram, Raina said "It was nothing but lovely playing with you, @mahi7781.
 With my heart full of pride, I choose to join you in your journey.
 Thank you India.
 Jai Hind."

+Franchise career

+Abu Dhabi T10

+After announcing retirement from all formats of cricket on 6 September 2022, Raina immediately joined the Deccan Gladiators for the 6th edition of Abu Dhabi T10 league becoming eligible under league regulations that permit only players retired from end‑user domestic cricket and IPL.

+Raina made his T10 debut on 23 November 2022 against Team Abu Dhabi, where he was dismissed for a two balls duck, falling to leg‑spinner Peter Hatzaglou.
+Although his initial outing raised eyebrows but he remained in the playing XI and was later promoted to opening the batting in upcoming matches.

+In the final, Gladiators set a total of 128 and his contribution was just 7 runs off 5 balls.
+Despite this, his team successfully defended the total, defeating New York Strikers by 37 runs to become the champions.
+He ended his season scoring only 35 runs with the bat in the 7 matches he appeared.